 Vue de Cimetière d'Orange à Paramaribo, hors la ville

-"View of the Orange Cemetery in Paramaribo, outside the city" (caption translation).
+"View of the Orange Cemetery in Paramaribo, Outside the City" (caption translation).
 The image shows a priest, the gravedigger, enslaved men and women in mourning.
 Barely visible in the background is a funeral procession with participants dressed in white.
-Benoit (1782-1854), a Belgian artist, visited Suriname around 1831 and apparently stayed for several months.
-The 100 lithographs in his book (hand colored in the John Carter Brown copy), accompanied by textual descriptions of varying detail, are derived from drawings he made during his visit, which included time in Paramaribo, the capital, as well as trips into the interior visiting Maroons and Amerindians.
-Forty of his lithographs, with our translations from the French text, are shown on this website.
+Pierre Jacques Benoit (1782-1854) was a Belgian artist, who visited the Dutch colony of Suriname on his own initiative for several months in 1831.
+He stayed in Paramaribo, but visited plantations, maroon communities and indigenous villages inland.

 Benoit, Pierre Jacques

 Image is in the public domain.
 Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International.